|Detective Nonfiction||Private Oral Histories||Ten Endorsements|

 In 2013, my system of nonfiction writing and editing fell apart.
 Thirty years of operating doctrine were suddenly called into question.
 As part of that, a client or two had shown up favoring book approaches that depart from the think-tank and governmental-analytic modes.

-5. If you find that the book you aspire to write has -- more or less -- already been written, don't curse or get depressed.
+5. If you find that the book you aspire to write has already been written, don't curse or get depressed.
 Give thanks!
 That author has check-marked a big fat box, saved you hundreds of hours, and freed you up to produce something more original.

 7. To escape being distracted by the electronic mob, have an e-mail program where -- each and every time you log on -- you see no "news" beyond a weather report and one other daily concern.
 Given their tabloid tilts, the front pages of Yahoo, MSN and AOL can replace the Information Age with Inflammation Rage.
 Much wiser to use websites in the manner of two decades ago -- for research and new professional ties, not entertainment and distraction.